-- 6.1 In compliance with the Education and Skills Funding Agency and other agency funding rules that apply, the College will publish its sub-contacting fees and charges policy and actual end-of-year sub-contracting fees and charges on its website before the start of each academic year (and in the case of actual end of year data, as required by ESFA).
-This will only relate to 'provision subcontracting' i.e. subcontracted delivery of full programmes of frameworks.
-It will not include the delivery of a service as part of the delivery of a programme (for example, buying the delivery of part of an Apprenticeship framework or outreach support).
-Provision subcontracting lists will be agreed with local ESFA Officials prior to publication. - 6.2 The College will ensure all actual and potential subcontractors have sight of this policy and any other relevant documents, such as the Fees and Charges Risk Factor Table.
-The Fees and Charges Risk Factor Table Includes: - The typical percentage range of fees retained to manage subcontractors, and how this range is calculated. - The rationale used to determine the level of fee retained through each sub-contract is a risk based approach. - The contributory risk factors that would result in differences in fees charged for, or support provided to, different subcontractors might include: - Previous track record - Success Rates
+6.1.
+In compliance with the DFE and other department funding rules that apply, the College will publish its sub-contacting fees and charges policy and actual endof-year sub-contracting fees and charges on its website before the start of each academic year (and in the case of actual end of year data, as required by DFE)...

-- Type of customers to be engaged - Type of provision to be undertaken - Contract duration - The risk bands that will be used to allocate college charges.
-Risk factors are given a score so that each sub-contractor is aware of why they are in a particular band, this process will be used to give sub-contractors an incentive to improve and thus reduce the risk band that they fall in.
-For example, higher risk sub-contractors will be allocated less funding but receive more monitoring and support. - Details of any successful completion 'bonuses' where sub-contractors are paid some of the money retained, once it is clear that they will fulfil their contract. - Payment terms between the College and subcontractors timing of payments in relation to delivering provision and timescale for paying invoices and claims for funding received. - The support subcontractors will receive in return for the fees charged.
+- 6.2.
+The College will ensure all actual and potential subcontractors have sight of this policy and any other relevant documents, such as the Fees and Charges Risk Factor Table.
+The Fees and Charges Risk Factor Table Includes: - The typical percentage range of fees retained to manage subcontractors, and how this range is calculated. - Payment terms between the College and subcontractors timing of payments in relation to delivering provision and timescale for paying invoices and claims for funding received. - The support subcontractors will receive in return for the fees charged.